Inhalt des Dokuments

 Dr. Rand Kouatly is a visiting professor at Technische Universität Berlin Faculty of Audio Communication; he has experience of more than 20 years in teaching nationally and internationally with lots of courses in the fields of Information Technology and Communication Engineering, including Java.

 Schedule and Syllabus

-Please find the syllabus for Programming in Java, winter 2019 HERE .
+You can find the syllabus for this course HERE .

 The "Berlin/Culture" time slots are reserved for the cultural activities included in the tuition fee, as well as for the additional tours and trips that we offer.
 These activities are of course completely optional, should you want to use the time to explore the city by yourself, catch up on homework or relax.
 You may find the syllabus useful when discussing with your home University whether the ECTS credits attainable for this course are accepted by them.